- 1.5 year Graduate Diploma with flight screening beginning each September, followed by flying training and academic study beginning in Term 1.

 - Flying training in metropolitan Sydney, at UNSW’s Flying Operations Unit – modern DA40 and PA44 aeroplanes, advanced multi-crew simulators and dedicated ground and flying instructors.
 80% of graduates are employed as pilots

 - For Australian passport holders, the opportunity to become a QANTAS approved student – a fast track to consideration for airline employment

-- Students need to fill out an application form and attend an interview.
+- Students need to fill out an Internal internal application form by mid July and attend an interview.

 UNSW Code: 5536

 The official description of the Graduate Diploma in Flying program is available online in the Handbook.